-intuition power, intuitive mind vs rational mind
+Albert Einstein on intuitive vs rational mind

 what is an intuitive?

 An intuitive is someone who listens to their intuition.
+If you think you show signs, assess your intuition with this quiz.

 ‘Psychic intuition’ or ESP is what people often hear, but this use of words results in it being thought of as some ‘freakish’ or supernatural ability.